 In The Hurlbut Nursing & Rehabilitation , 12.22% of Patients use Anti-Psychotic Medication

 This indicates the percentage of residents given antipsychotic medications.
 Antipsychotic drugs are prescribed to residents for many conditions, including dementia.
 Unfortunately, in limited situations, excessive reliance on these medications may indicate that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This statistic is an indication of the percentage of long-term stay patients taking antianxiety medications.
+This metric tells you the percentage of long-term residents receiving antianxiety medications.